What is Flakka?

 Forms and Routes of Administration

-Flakka is often sold online as crystalline rock.
+Flakka is often sold online as a crystalline rock.
 It comes in different forms and can be eaten, injected, smoked or snorted.

 Solution – When mixed with a liquid base such as dextrose, the drug can be directly injected into the vein.
 Liquid Flakka is also made available for vaporizer pens or e-cigarettes.
 Vaping makes the effects of Flakka worst for the user.